LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

-\ipstart{Expanding Types of Questions and Language Learning Disciplines} Most participants (85.7\%) found the quiz design effective for sustaining learning beyond work hours.
-P3 noted ``\textit{The quizzes weren’t burdensome and fit easily into my routine, like during commutes or before bed.}'' Similarly, P20 remarked ``\textit{I could learn just by doing the quizzes without the extra step of studying beforehand,}'' contrasting \sysname{} to other mobile apps.
-Participants suggested diversifying the quiz formats beyond the current fill-in-the-blank design.
+Most participants (24 out of 28; 85.7\%) found the quiz design effective after work. \idx{1,15}P15 emphasized that \sysname{} enabled effortless learning through highly context-relevant materials, noting that ``\textit{Before this, I used Gemini with my roommate to study vocabulary, but we always had to manually instruct what to practice [...]
+LingoQuiz removed that burden.}'' In addition, P3 noted, ``\textit{The quizzes weren’t burdensome and fit easily into my routine, like during commutes or before bed.}'', and, P20 remarked, ``\textit{I could learn just by doing the quizzes without the extra step of studying beforehand.}''.

+Although the lightweight quiz format helped sustain review routines, nine participants suggested diversifying the quiz formats beyond the current fill-in-the-blank design.
 They proposed that exercises could be more closely aligned with the types of queries submitted.
 For instance, for translation queries, quizzes could present multiple sentence options and ask learners to select the correct translation.
-Such alignment would make the exercises feel more relevant and effective for their specific learning needs.
-In addition, five participants (P7, P14, P19, P27, P28) suggested expanding the material modalities to include speaking and listening practice, aiming to better support verbal communication tasks such as video meetings.
+In addition, five participants suggested expanding the material modalities to include speaking and listening practice, aiming to better support verbal communication tasks such as video meetings and presentations.

-\ipstart{Perception Change of Queries as Learning Opportunities} While we provided \queryapp{} as a dedicated channel for language querying, three participants mentioned that using such a scoped interface provided not only language support, but also meaningful learning opportunities by raising awareness of knowledge gaps and encouraging reflection on their English use.